 Why this works:

-How you can use this framework: Tell your audience about the 5 phases of the journey they’re on.
+How you can use this framework: Tell your audience if they’re experiencing a certain problem, watch your video.

 Examples of this framework in action: